 The Department of Correction reported no HAIs.
-Results for hospital CLABSI rates are shown in Table 2, and utilization ratios are shown in Table 3 (page 13).
-Figures 1 and 2 (page 15) show, respectively, the CLABSI rates by hospital for years 2008-2010, and the utilization ratios by hospital for these same years.
+Results for hospital CLABSI standardized infection ratios are shown on page 11, hospital CLABSI rates are shown on page 12 and the central line utilization ratios are shown page 13.
+Figures 1 and 2 (page 14) show respectively, the CLABSI rates by hospital for years 2008-2011, and the utilization ratios by hospital for these same years.
+Figure 3 (page 15) show CLABSI standardized infection ratio for each hospital during 2011.